usnationalarchives/social-media-strategy/pages/goal4.md

 ---
 layout: page
-title: "Social Media Strategy | Goal 4: Cultivate a Social Media Community of Practice"
+title: "Social Media Strategy | Goal 4: Cultivate a Social Media Community"
 permalink: /goal4/
 description: ""
 ---

-## Goal 4: Cultivate a Social Media Community of Practice
+## Goal 4: Cultivate a Social Media Community

 <em>Our social strategy and production team serves as a community manager and an internal resource for staff.
 We help our staff across the nation become a cohesive community that seizes opportunities to develop special media skill sets and works together to make the biggest impact.</em>